konrad/Introduction_to_the_Unix_Shell_for_biologists/Unix_Shell_Handout.md

 So if a command does not complain you can usually assume there was no error.

-# Manipulating files and folders
+# Manipulating files and folder

 Topics: